 With a blockchain-based EHR, your practice can reduce the expense created by duplicated and erroneous data, thus improving the efficiency of care coordination.
 Healthcare providers add records to a decentralized database that patients and other providers can access, potentially improving the quality of care your clients receive while reducing the cost of treatment.

 Because everything entered in the blockchain is permanently recorded, this tech adds a layer of protection from fraudulent transactions.
 You can encrypt the blockchain and allow access only to authorized users, so your practice can maintain compliance with HIPAA regulations without compromising data transparency among your patients and their healthcare providers.

 Blockchain’s ability to eliminate errors can help prevent billing inaccuracies, which can be quite costly for medical practices.
 For example, you can receive a report with proof of completed transactions, which generates an error message if someone on your staff accidentally submits the same service for reimbursement twice.
 Catching this issue before submission to the insurance company speeds up the time it takes for payment and eliminates expensive delays.

-Blockchain also provides a detailed, transparent record of each and every patient billing transaction.
+Blockchain in patient billing also provides a detailed, transparent record of every transaction.
 If you need to address a payment issue with a patient or an insurance provider, you’ll have all the information you need to get to the bottom of the problem within your billing system.
 Everything can be automated, accelerating your revenue cycle and fine-tuning its efficiency.